vadimtimakin/2nd-place-solution-Digital-Peter/README.md

 ## More information
 Our article on the Medium (5 min read with solution explained):
 Our full competition report (information about all of submissions and approaches):
+Our weights for each model: [Link](https://drive.google.com/drive/folders/1UYH9q7BvZnBEUL8VxbjpOr-5uZGljFCj?usp=sharing)

 ## Team
 [Vadim Timakin](https://github.com/t0efL)